lpego/PICT/README.md

 # Implementing live preview server
-Using FastAPI to stream MJPEG via HTTP.
+Using FastAPI and uvicorn to stream MJPEG via HTTP.

 Installing dependencies:
 <!-- ```